 Sec.
-111. Fee Relating to Renewal and Extension of Employment Authorization for Parolees.
+100010.
+Fee Relating to Renewal and Extension of Employment Authorization for Parolees.

-This section requires a \$550 fee for any alien paroled into the country who seeks a renewal or an extension of employment authorization and directs all fees collected to the Treasury for deficit reduction.
+This section requires a \$275 fee for any alien paroled into the country who seeks a renewal or an extension of employment authorization and directs 25 percent of fees collected to USCIS and the balance to the Treasury for deficit reduction.

 Sec.
-112. Fee Relating to Renewal or Extension of Employment Authorization for Asylum Applicants.
+100011.
+Fee Relating to Renewal or Extension of Employment Authorization for Asylum Applicants.

-This section requires a \$550 fee for any asylum applicant who seeks a renewal or extension of employment authorization.
-The fee applies to an employment authorization for a term of up to six months and clarifies this employment authorization terminates: (1) immediately following the denial of an asylum application by an asylum officer, unless the case is referred to an immigration judge; (2) thirty days after the date on which an immigration judge denies an asylum application, unless the alien files a timely appeal with the Board of Immigration Appeals (BIA); and (3) immediately following the denial of an alien's appeal by the BIA.
-The section directs all fees collected to the Treasury for deficit reduction.
+This section requires a \$275 fee for any asylum applicant who seeks a renewal or extension of employment authorization.
+This section also clarifies this employment authorization terminates: (1) immediately following the denial of an asylum application by an asylum officer, unless the case is referred to an immigration judge; (2) thirty days after the date on which an immigration judge denies an asylum application, unless the alien files a timely appeal with the Board of Immigration Appeals (BIA); or (3) immediately following the denial by the BIA of an alien's appeal of an asylum denial.
+The section directs 25 percent of fees collected to USCIS and the balance to the Treasury for deficit reduction.

 Sec.
-113. Fee Relating to Renewal and Extension of Employment Authorization for Aliens Granted Temporary Protected Status.
+100012.
+Fee Relating to Renewal and Extension of Employment Authorization for Aliens Granted Temporary Protected Status.

-This section requires a \$550 fee for any alien granted TPS who seeks a renewal or extension of employment authorization.
-The fee applies to an employment authorization for a term of up to six months and directs all fees collected to the Treasury for deficit reduction.
+This section requires a \$275 fee for any alien granted TPS who seeks a renewal or extension of employment authorization.
+The fee applies to an employment authorization for a term one year or for the duration of their status, whichever is shorter.
+The section directs 25 percent of fees collected to USCIS and the balance to the Treasury for deficit reduction.